CrystalJW/diceroll/README.md

 # diceroll
-Simulation of a dice roll game
+Simulation of a dice roll game.
+Written in Python.